A Passover Relationship between Events in the Life and

 S—People of Samaria accept Jesus as the Savior of the world/Christ (John 4:42)

-H—Is this not the son of David?
+H—Is this not David’s son?
 (Matt 12:23)

 D—Because John was selected, this would imply John was an offering.

-5—Knowing that they intended to Him king (John 6:15)
+5—Knowing that they intended to make Him king (John 6:15)

 4—Crumbs from “their master’s” table (Mat 15:27) the master is the Christ who is the sacrifice

-T—You are the Christ (Matt 16:16); This is my beloved son listen to him (Matt 17:5; Luke 9:35)
+T—You are the Christ (Matt 16:16); This is my beloved son; listen to him (Matt 17:5; Luke 9:35)

 J—There is only one who is good (Matt 19:17)